bcgov/MyGovBC-notification-server/docs/_docs/api-config.md

 * outcome

-  For admin request, delete the config item requested; forbidden otherwise
+  For admin request, delete the config item requested; forbidden for user request